-There are 3 very common tests to check for a blown head gasket, and in this tutorial, I'm gonna' show you how to them in a step-by-step fashion.
+There are four easy tests to check for a blown head gasket, and in this tutorial, I'm gonna' show you how to perform them in a step-by-step fashion.

-2 of the 3 can be done in minutes and with absolutely no tools.
-The third is done with a compression tester.
-Again, all of them are explained in a step-by-step manner to help you get down to the bottom of the issue on 3.5L front wheel drive (FWD) GM vehicle.
+Two of the four tests can be done in minutes and with absolutely no tools.
+The other two are done with a compression tester and a block tester.
+With you test results, you'll quickly get to the bottom of the issue on 3.5L front wheel drive (FWD) GM vehicle.

 - Related Test Articles.